Hear why a great customer experience means everything

-- Simon Associates Management Consultants
+- Our website: Simon Associates Management Consultants

 Read the transcript of our podcast here

-Andi Simon: Welcome to On the Brink with Andi Simon.
-Hi, as you know, I’m Andi Simon, I’m your host and your guide.
+Andi Simon: Welcome to On the Brink With Andi Simon.
+I’m Andi Simon, I’m your host and your guide.
 My job is to get you off the brink and I go looking for people who have really interesting ideas to share with you to help you see, feel and think in new ways.
 That’s why today I have Melissa Copeland.
 And Melissa is here to talk about the customers of tomorrow, and how to serve them.
 But what’s really interesting is her own journey and what she sees going on in the market, and how she can help you see it through that fresh lens that I want you to have.
 Remember, time to get off the brink, and the times they are changing.
 So let’s soar together.
 Melissa, thank you for joining me today.

 Melissa Copeland: Thanks for having me.